Horton Hears A Who Handprint Craft [Free Template]

 Directions

-Trace your child’s left and right hand onto either blue or gray paper and cut both handprints out.
-Glue one handprint to each side of the head to look like ears.
+Trace your child’s hands onto a piece of paper and cut out.
+Next, glue one handprint to each side of the head as ears.

-Use the black marker to draw marks on the ears that look like ear hair and the top ridge of the ear.
+Finally, encourage your child to draw marks on the ears to depict ear hair and the top ridge of the ear.

 Are You My Mother? is a cute book about a little bird who’s trying to find his mom in a big world!